International Journal of Educational Development, Volume 59, March 2018,

 Programs to keep young women in school across the developing world have become widespread.
 Education is key to improving their quality of life, but keeping them in school is a significant challenge.
-This article examines a case study of a scholarship program that provides 25 days of intensive leadership training for young indigenous women using a peer tutorial system.
+This article examines a scholarship program that provides 25 days of intensive leadership training for young indigenous women using a peer tutorial system.
 The program offers a unique experience, a variety of practical training, opportunities for personal growth, and evidence of empowerment.
 This study demonstrates that social change is occurring and that young women are promoting change in their own lives, as well as those of their families and communities.